 In 1784 the outer bailey burned down, and in 1812 the castle was devastated by French troops.
 The court counsel Ferdynand Tymoteusz Gregorovius saved castle from the total ruin.
 From his inspiration in 1828-1830, the castle was rebuilt into a court and a prison.
 In the winter of 1945, the Soviet army bombed the castle, which was a ruin until the 1961-1965 reconstruction.

 The unique in the scale of the Teutonic state, defensive site on the rectangular plan of 43.3 x 61.5 meters, consisted of a western main house, two side ranges and an eastern block with two square, corner towers flanking the entrance gatehouse, preceded by a moat with a drawbridge.
 In front of it was an irregular, walled outer bailey with the so-called a large house, a gate and a round tower from the beginning of the 16th century.
 The inner courtyard of the main part of the castle was elongated, relatively narrow, 36.8 meters long and 13.8 meters wide.
 It was surrounded by two-story cloisters of timber construction, connecting all rooms on the two main floors.

 The west wing, or the main castle house, was erected with a basement and three floors (ground floor and two upper floors).
-Its shorter sides were crowned with gothic, pinnacle gables.
+Its shorter sides were crowned with Gothic, pinnacle gables.
 The highest defensive and storage storey was single-space, it was surrounded by a defensive porch.
 The first floor, serving representative functions, was covered with stellar vaults, and its rooms were decorated with colorful polychromes.
 The southern part was occupied by a chapel, equipped with a small altar bay window.
-The middle part was filled with a two-span refectory, and from the north a chamber of the castle administrator with a latrine was located.
+The middle part was filled with a two-bay refectory, and from the north a chamber of the castle administrator with a latrine was located.
 The ground floor, divided into five rectangular rooms, was barrel vaulted, only the chamber in the northern part was covered with a cross vault.
 There was probably a two-bay kitchen there.
 Like the other four rooms, it had a separate entrance from the courtyard.
 The cellars were mainly used as warehouses.